jraleman/cv/index.md

 > - Planning and participating in business requirement for UI feasibility.

-> - Created policies, procedures, strategic and technology plans, and concept of operations for Startup Company.
+> - Created policies, procedures, strategic and technology plans, and concept of operations for the startup.

-> - Expertise in implementing the MVC architecture in backend applications Node.js along with Express JS.
+> - Expertise in implementing the MVC architecture in backend applications, Node.js along with Express JS.

-> - Use vue.js to perfectly capable of powering sophisticated Single-Page Applications when used in combination with modern tooling and supporting libraries.
+> - Used Vue.js to power a sophisticated Single-Page Application.

-> - Responsible for creating RESTFUL Web Services to serve data to the front-end application in JSON format
+> - Responsible for creating RESTFUL Web Services to serve data to the front-end application in JSON format.

-> - Experience in using tools like Docker Compose, Kubernetes, for Orchestrating and deploying the services related to the Containers and with container-based deployments using Docker, working with Docker images, Docker hub.
+> - Experience using Docker Compose, Kubernetes, for orchestrating and deploying services related to the containers.

+> - Cntainer-based deployments using Docker, working with Docker images, Docker hub.

 ### Frontend Software Engineer